AviatrixSystems/Controller-HA-for-AWS/README.md

 ### Step by step Procedure:

+1. Launch a controller using instructions available at https://github.com/AviatrixSystems/AWSQuickStart

+2. Now login to controller, and create a new account of any name(for eg. backup) for backup purpose.
+Note account name and password down.

+3. Create a new S3 bucket for backup.
+Go to Settings->Maintenance->Backup & Restore, and enable backup with account name created in previous step.

+4. Go to AWS console, and select controller instance.
+Click Actions-> Image-> Create Image.
+Input Image name as `AviatrixController`.
+Leave other options to their default, and click `Create Image`.
+This newly created image will act as base image for all configuration restoration from now on.

-1. Download this repository as zip file, by clicking on top left green button named `Clone or download`, and then click on `Download ZIP`.
+5. Once `AviatrixController` image is created, download this repository as zip file, by clicking on top left green button named `Clone or download`, and then click on `Download ZIP`.

-2. Extract the downloaded zipped file on your local system.
+6. Extract the downloaded zipped file on your local system.
 You will get a directory named `Controller-HA-for-AWS-master`.
-Go to that directory and zip file `aviatrix_ha.py` with name aviatrix_ha.zip.
+Inside this directory, there will be a zipped file named `aviatrix_ha.zip`.

-3. Now upload `aviatrix_ha.zip` to S3 bucket created in prerequisite steps.
+7. Upload `aviatrix_ha.zip` to S3 bucket created in prerequisite steps.

-4. Access your AWS Console.
+8. Access your AWS Console.

-5. Under Services -> Management Tools.
+9. Under Services -> Management Tools.
 ```
  Select CloudFormation.
  ```